 Jan 5, 2008 9:51 AM

+How do you interpret “the mark”?
+Literally only, symbolic only or both?
 I know that a mark is put upon the righteous in Ezekiel and it’s a spiritual distinction for God and the angels.
-So I see the mark as the antithesis of the seal of God.
-It is the mark of final reprobation, and in the middle of the week when all restraint is removed, something appears to happen where those that are particularly set against God and His covenant will be utterly given over to the manifestation of sin in the flesh, so that what has happened with the Antichrist is also being released in those that share spiritual union with him.
-Impulses once only conceived and restrained by government or conscience will now have unhindered expression in the demonic rage against the people of the covenant, both church and Israel.
-It is part of God’s plan that evil be revealed in the flesh for its exposure that it might be condemned in the flesh.
-My wife, Connie, suggested to me, and I agree, that it has something to do with God’s intention to educate the universe of angels and humanity through the demonstration that is wrought out in space-time history.
+So how do you reckon this with what appears to be a physical mark in Revelation?

+Impulses once only conceived and restrained by government or conscience will now have unhindered expression in the demonic rage against the people of the covenant in both church and Israel.
+It is part of God’s plan that evil be given full exposure in the flesh, that it might be condemned in the flesh.
+My wife, Connie, suggested to me – and I agree – that it has something to do with God’s intention to educate the universe of angels and humanity through an ultimate demonstration that is wrought out in space-time history.

 Just as something is being demonstrated through the church that reaches to the principalities and powers, the same could be said of the mystery of iniquity.
 There is a profound education of the universe that is underway, which goes back to the fall of the angels, and even further, to the eternal counsels of God.